stanford-oval/genie-cloud/doc/thingpedia-device-intro-auth-n-discovery.md

 - `@org.thingpedia.config.none`: for devices with no authentication at all
 - `@org.thingpedia.config.form`: for devices with no authentication but require extra information from the user to configure
 - `@org.thingpedia.config.basic_auth`: for devices that use traditional username and password
-- `@org.thingpedia.oauth2`: for OAuth 2.0 authentication as specified in [RFC 6749](https://tools.ietf.org/html/rfc6749)
+- `@org.thingpedia.oauth2`: for OAuth 1.0 and 2.0 style authentication
 - `@org.thingpedia.config.discovery.upnp`: for authentication by discovery and local interactive pairing via UPnP protocol
 - `@org.thingpedia.config.discovery.bluetooth`: for authentication by discovery and local interactive pairing via Bluetooth protocol